tramitit/guides/en/belgium/request_for_identity_card.md

 categories:
 - Belgium
 date: '2024-06-07'
-description: Learn how to apply for a Belgian eID card, its importance, renewal procedures, and regulations.
-Find out who needs it and where to get one.
+description: Learn the steps to obtain a Belgian eID, required documents, and important details for all Belgian residents aged 15 and over.
 draft: false
-meta_title: 'Belgian eID Card: Application, Renewal, and Regulations'
+meta_title: 'Understanding and Obtaining Your Belgian eID: A Step-by-Step Guide'
-title: 'Belgian eID Card: Application, Renewal, and Regulations'
+title: 'Understanding and Obtaining Your Belgian eID: A Step-by-Step Guide'
 translationKey: belgium-request_for_identity_card
 ---

 ## Description
 ### What is it?